Tanjirokamado12/Viitube/apk_setup.md

 # ANDROID APP SETUP - Viitube

+Before that,Original Patching guide is from yt2009,so credit to owner

 if you'd like to have an android app for your instance users, you can get an old youtube apk working (2.x-4.1.23) by setting it up to connect to your Viitube server.